pedvide/simetuc/README.md

  - [ ] Add pressure dependence option: Change the distances of the lattice and simulate dynamics or steady-state.
  - [ ] Read experimental data in more formats.
- - [x] Add cooperative sensitization (work in progress).
- - [ ] Include pulse frequency for steady state simulations using a non cw laser

 ## Bugs/Requests